Updated: Jul 19

 Please note, you will still have a few bugs in your dandelions so do as much prep work outside as you can.

 Fill a bowl with cool water (yes you can fill your sink, using a bowl helps you to stay outside until all bugs are gone) and gently dunk all of your flowers in the water.
 Remove from water.
 Spread out in a single layer on your cheesecloth or papertowel covered tray.

-Leave it in the sun for three hours.
+This next step is important because bacteria forms where there is water.
+Dandelions have water in them.
+The next step for the safest oil is to dehrdraye the dandelions either in a dehydrator in by spreading them out on a cookie sheet and drying them at 110 degrees in your oven.
+If you don't have a dehydrator and your oven doesn't run that low, then you can cover them with paper towels (lightly cover, this is to prevent dust and contaminates but you still need air flow) and let them dry for 2 or 3 days in a room in your house.
 After the flowers are dried and wilted, you fill a canning jar with the dandelions and cover with oil.
 Leave cover the jar with a lid and leave on a sunny windowsill for 21 days.
 After that, your oil is ready to filter and use.
 Any unused oil can be kept in a canning jar and should stay in a dark and cool location.
 I store them in our basement which is cool and dark.

 We will be showing you how to make dandelion salve in a few weeks.